 One-and-a-half Saquon Barkleys

-The crazy thing is that Reeves is just a freshman in high school, and she’s already broken the Florida state record for bench.
+The crazy thing is that Reeves was just a freshman in high school, and she already broke the Florida state record for bench.
 Just think what other competitors her age in the sunshine state are thinking while watching her.